 The Plastic Bag Environmental Levy is a charge on plastic shopping bags.
 It applies at the point of sale in shops, supermarkets, service stations and all sales outlets.
 Retailers must pass on the full amount of the levy as a charge to customers at the checkout.
 The charge for the plastic shopping bag is itemised on all invoices, receipts or dockets issued to customers.

 Retailers are required to comply with the law and charge for plastic bags where appropriate.
-If you wish to complain about a retailer who is not charging for plastic bags, you should contact the Environmental Awareness Officer or the Waste Enforcement Officer of your local authority.
+If you wish to complain about a retailer who is not charging for plastic bags, you should contact the Environmental Awareness Officer of your local authority.

 The levy is 22 cent per bag.
 Retailers are obliged by law to pass on this charge to you and your receipt must reflect the charge for the bag.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.